cameron-chen/flow-iar/README.md

 If you find our work useful please cite:
 <pre>
-@inproceedings{chen2023generative,
+@inproceedings{
+  chen2023generative,
-  title     = {Generative Modelling of Stochastic Actions with Arbitrary Constraints in Reinforcement Learning}, author    = {Chen, Changyu and Karunasena, Ramesha and Nguyen, Thanh Hong and Sinha, Arunesh and Varakantham, Pradeep}, booktitle = {Thirty-Seventh Conference on Neural Information Processing Systems}, year      = {2023}
+  title={Generative Modelling of Stochastic Actions with Arbitrary Constraints in Reinforcement Learning}, author={Changyu Chen and Ramesha Karunasena and Thanh Hong Nguyen and Arunesh Sinha and Pradeep Varakantham}, booktitle={Thirty-seventh Conference on Neural Information Processing Systems}, year={2023}
 }
 </pre>